matrix8967/text-mainframe-computer-mirror/_posts/2020-11-16-Fall-of-House-of-Mac.md

 The new CPU is the final piece in the puzzle for Apple's Authoritarian Control over their Walled Garden.

 They now make every single piece of the Hardware _and_ the Software.
-Apple controls `Code Execution` _more_ than they already have.
+Apple finally controls the entire flow `Code Execution` _more_ than they ever have.

 > Apple Computers _will always_ obey Apple, before they obey _any_ other instruction.

 While there's a meme-worthy list of public controversies that point to absolute mallice, why would they ever want to change?

 In August 2018, Apple became the first US Company to be evaluated at `$1 Billion`.
-A mere _2 years_ later, they were the first company to be evaluated at `$2 Billion`.
+Just _2 years_ later, they were the first company to be evaluated at `$2 Billion`.

 If you need a quick refresher, here's[^1] a mix tape I put together of some of their finest work.

 So if that's how Apple treats it's ~~Serfs~~ _Customers_ ...

-# A Predator Posing as a House Pet
+# Banality of Evil

 Every interaction from Apple should be treated as sleight of hand.
 One hand spins the tale of Privacy, while the other sends buckets of user information to the NSA as part of the [PRISM](https://en.wikipedia.org/wiki/Criticism_of_Apple_Inc.#Collaboration_with_the_National_Security_Agency) spying program.